-Also known as a terminal or an all-in-one, a touch PC is a variation on a desktop computer.
-Touch PCs include all of the traditional elements of a desktop with the addition of a touch screen monitor.
-Touch PCs run your POS system and are effectively the most important part of your system.
+Also known as a terminal or an all-in-one, a touch PC is a variation of a desktop computer.
+Touch PCs include all of the traditional elements of a desktop computer, with the addition of a touch screen monitor.
+Touch PCs run your POS and are the most important part of your system.

 Why do prices vary so much?

 Prices can vary significantly based on computing power, and like any technology, name brand.
 If you find a computer at an extremely low price, double-check the specs and make sure they meet the minimum requirements of the software you're considering.

 Another pricing factor is commercial grade versus consumer grade.
 POS systems are meant to be used in rugged environments.
 Have you ever seen a bartender put in an order while multiple patrons are yelling for them?
 They don't use the touchscreen gently.
 While consumer grade touchscreens are much cheaper, they cannot withstand the daily usage of a point of sale.